 The police officer leant in the window, he said, “You didn’t see me parked on the corner when you came to the stop sign.

 I saw you, and I saw that you came to a complete stop.
 It made me feel very happy that even though there were no cars and people around, you made sure you stopped properly.

 I just want to congratulate you and say thank you for doing the right thing.”

-Then, the police office said good night and left.
+Then, the police officer said good night and left.

 The guy felt good that he’d been praised.

-He told us at the class, that since that incident, he has ensured that he always comes to a complete stop at every single stop sign.
+This guy came to our class and told the story since that incident, he has ensured that he always comes to a complete stop at every single stop sign.